purduesigbots/pros-docs/content/api/index.md

 ```
 bool isAutonomous ( )
 ```
-While in autonomous mode, joystick inputs will return a neutral value, but serial port communications (even over VexNET) will still work properly.
+While in autonomous mode, joystick inputs will return a neutral value, but serial port communications (even over VEXnet) will still work properly.

 **Returns** true if the robot is in autonomous mode, or false otherwise.